What Is a Minimum Viable Product (MVP)?

 What is the MVP approach?

-The MVP approach is an approach to new product development that focuses on creating a minimum viable product, getting it into the hands of users, collecting feedback, and developing your final product (or pivoting) based on your customer’s wants and needs.
+The MVP approach is an approach to new product development that focuses on creating a minimum viable product, getting it into the hands of buyers, collecting feedback, and developing your final one (or pivoting) based on your customer’s wants and needs.

-The minimum viable product is a concept that originated in the lean startup methodology popularized by Eric Ries in his book ‘The Lean Startup.’
+The term MVP originated in the lean startup methodology popularized by Eric Ries in his book ‘The Lean Startup.’
 This, along with Steve Blank and several other proponents in the early 2010s, brought the MVP model to prominence.

-What is the difference between minimum viable product vs. proof of concept?
+What is the difference between MVP vs. proof of concept?

-The difference between an MVP and a proof of concept is that although an MVP helps to prove your concept, a proof of concept only looks to prove the feasibility of an idea, not how the market or your customers will react to your idea.
+The difference between an MVP and a proof of concept is that although an MVP helps to prove your concept, a proof of concept only looks to prove the feasibility of an idea, not how your customers will react to it.
 Proof of concepts are conducted to determine whether your idea is feasible and if you should build an MVP at all.

-What is the difference between a minimum viable product vs. a prototype?
+What is the difference between a minimum viable product (MVP) vs. a prototype?

 The difference between an MVP and a prototype is that while both are minimal versions of a product or service, a prototype is about exploring ideas and what a final product could be, while minimum viable products are about showing the viability of the idea and the problem you are trying to solve.
 An MVP is a form of prototype.
 It is just one that is further along in the development process.

-What is the difference between a minimum viable product vs. minimum marketable features?
+What is the difference between an MVP vs. minimum marketable features?

 The difference between an MVP and MMF is what makes an MVP viable might not make it marketable.
 An MVP contains the minimum amount of features that are viable to solve a customer or user’s problem, but it may not have the minimum features to be a marketable product.
 MVPs are built in order to learn enough to create a product with minimum marketable features (a minimum marketable product or MMP).